 Megan N. Reed has spent the past month in Delhi reaching out to local people for her research on marriage decisions.
 The project hopes to build on findings from a previous Center for the Advanced Study of India (CASI) survey, which used electoral rolls to randomly select a sample group.
 Read more here.

-Ph.D.
-Candidate, Sociology & Demography, University of Pennsylvania
+Ph.D., Sociology and Demography, University of Pennsylvania, 2022

 B.A., International Studies, University of Arizona, 2012

-Megan is a PhD Candidate in Sociology and Demography at the University of Pennsylvania.
-She uses both quantitative and qualitative methods to study gender, family, and social inequality.
-Much of her work examines how family and gender dynamics change across the life course in India.
-Her dissertation project uses interview and survey data to investigate how Indian families make marriage decisions.
-Megan also studies family and kinship in the United States.
-Her published papers have appeared in Journal of Marriage and Family, Demographic Research, and Population Studies.
+Megan is a Visiting Assistant Professor in the departments of Sociology and Quantitative Theory and Methods (QTM) at Emory University.
+In May 2022, she completed a PhD in Sociology and Demography at the University of Pennsylvania.
+Megan is a social demographer and sociologist who employs both quantitative and qualitative methods to study topics related to gender and family.
+Much of her research focuses on how family and gender dynamics change across the life course in India.
+Megan's dissertation project uses interview and survey data to investigate how Indian families make marriage decisions.
+She also studies family and kinship in the United States including how COVID-19 has impacted family relationships.
+Her published papers have appeared in Journal of Marriage and Family, Social Science Research, Demographic Research, and Population Studies.